cessda/cessda.guidelines.public/quality.md

 For a service to be operated by CESSDA, the following criteria must be met

-* All CAs must be met at "Expected"
+* All applicable CAs must be met at "Expected"
 * The relevant programing language's style guide must be followed and enforced through linting
 * unit testing coverage must be at 80% or above